metalsoft-io/metalcloud-sdk-go/docs/ServerInstanceGroupInterfaceConfiguration.md

 ### NewServerInstanceGroupInterfaceConfiguration

-`func NewServerInstanceGroupInterfaceConfiguration(revision float32, updatedTimestamp string, groupId int32, index int32, deployType string, deployStatus string, ) *ServerInstanceGroupInterfaceConfiguration`
+`func NewServerInstanceGroupInterfaceConfiguration(revision float32, label string, updatedTimestamp string, groupId int32, index int32, deployType string, deployStatus string, ) *ServerInstanceGroupInterfaceConfiguration`

 NewServerInstanceGroupInterfaceConfiguration instantiates a new ServerInstanceGroupInterfaceConfiguration object This constructor will assign default values to properties that have it defined,